 re: mentorships in general

 - Good mentors share the mental models and key skills that really make a difference.
-They also show how to use them and give supportive+challenging opportunities for mentees to practice.
+Good mentors also show how to use them and give supportive+challenging opportunities for mentees to practice.

 - Mentoring can be done directly or indirectly, with an individual or in groups.

-- Direct mentoring requires a lot of work both on the part of the mentor and the mentee; the relationship should be well defined and periodically reviewed.
+- Direct mentoring requires work on the part of the mentor and the mentee.
+The relationship should be well defined and periodically reviewed.
 The standards for a successful relationship ought to be determined ahead of time with room for gut intuition on both sides.

 - Assessments and written objectives can help track progress.
 Try to pick goals well; find the goldilocks zone for learning.
 Set the bar in the right place.